Driving Fast vs. Driving Slow – Which Consumes More Fuel?

 Benefits of driving fast vs driving slow.
 Source: Imgflip

-Therefore, the driving fast vs driving slow contrast concludes that neither too fast nor too slow, it is beneficial to travel at moderate speed.
-Moreover, if you own the economical diesel car, running at 30 mph per every 1000 rpm at 57 mph would be the smartest thing to dwindle the fuel consumption.
+Therefore, the driving fast vs driving slow contrast concludes that neither too fast nor too slow, it is beneficial to travel at a moderate speed.
+Moreover, if you own an economical diesel car, running at 30 mph per every 1000 rpm at 57 mph would be the smartest thing to dwindle the fuel consumption.